sjcoope/google-calendar-analyser/README.md

 - Tracking Flow Time
 - Reading settings from page (not from Config)
 - End to end testing
-- Add hours of conflicts during week.
+- Add minites/% of conflicts during week.

 # Bugs/Fixes